anima-wg/brski-cloud/anima-brski-cloud.md

 The Cloud Registrar MAY include a certificate_authorities field in the message to specify the set of allowed IDevID issuing CAs that pledges may use when establishing connections with the Cloud Registrar.

 To protect itself against DoS attacks, the Cloud Registrar SHOULD reject TLS connections when it can determine during TLS authentication that it cannot support the pledge, for example because the plege cannot provide an IDevID signed by a CA recognized/supported by the Cloud Registrar.

-The Cloud Registrar MAY allow pledges to authenticate using self-signed identity certificates or using Raw Public Key {{?RFC7250}} certificates.

 ### Pledge Sends Voucher Request Message